ryan-blunden/es7-module-loading-starter-kit/js/lib/__README__.md

  - babel-polyfill.js:   Needed for browsers that do not implement the new data types (e.g. Set, Map) and/or API's (e.g. Promise).
  - system.js:           Our loader of choice.
 It's the simplest and easiest to use script loader I've used.
  - system-polyfill.js:  SystemJS requires the Promise API so if needed, it will load the `system-polyfills.js` which contains the when.js Promise polyfill.
+ - jquery-3.0.0.min.js: I've included jQuery, purely to test the loading of code that is external to this project.
+It just as easily could've been lodash or any other library.